matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 ## Potential issues

 If new rooms are to be v3 some old servers will not be able to participate since they will not support v3.
-For context v3 was introduced in Synapse 0.99.0 on 5th Feb 2019.
+For context, v3 was introduced in Synapse 0.99.0 on 5th Feb 2019.

 Ignoring a long tail of of pre 0.30.0 servers (0.30.0 was released in